-When its campaign was opened last November, the inaugural appeal of the party defined the campaign thus "The object of the campaign will be the mobilisation of all the elements in Britain which are in favour of the creation of a Socialist Government."
-In order to accomplish this "mobilisation" the party announced: "Regional conferences will be held throughout the country, to which delegates from all sections of the Labour movement and left organis-
+When its campaign was opened last November, the inaugural appeal of the party defined the campaign thus: "The object of the campaign will be the mobilisation of all the elements in Britain which are in favour of the creation of a Socialist Government."
+In order to accomplish this "mobilisation" the party announced: "Regional conferences will be held throughout the country, to which delegates from all sections of the Labour movement and left organisations will be invited."
+Four or five of these conferences took place in different towns last March, the most important in London at which a resolution was presented by Brockway.

 Co-operative Party, the Labour Party, and National Council of Labour Colleges, are participating in the campaign, of course, in their individual capacity, and not as representatives."
-We have here the return of the ill-famed Stalinist
+We have here the return of the ill-famed Stalinist masquerades.

 Since March, the I.L.P. apparently has abandoned the "conference" method.
 What then are the I.I.P.'s other methods for attaining "a Socialist Britain now"?
 After having read and reread the I.L.P. press, the question remains without an answer.
 Certainly, there is no lack of grand phrases: "Our task is to carry on the struggle against the Vansittarts and the other enemies of Socialism in Britain, to press on with the building of a Movement here which will be capable of making Britain socialist."
 Writing "Movement" with a capital letter does not, however, bring us an inch nearer the solution of the problem.
 "We must inspire the people."
 "We launch our Spring offensive, an offensive which will not die with the Spring, but gather momentum as it rolls forward to the new dawn of international Socialism."
 Strange as it seems, these are the least vague phrases we find on the question of how to realize a Socialist Britain now.
-And don't forget that Socialist victory in 1942 is the correct slogan"
+And don't forget that "Socialist victory in 1942 is the correct slogan"

 This confusion in methods only reflects the uncertainty of the goal to be attained.
-At the initiative of the rank and file and against the opposition of the leadership, the recent I.L.P. national conference undertook to examine the character of "Socialist Britain."
-"Conference carried by a large majority an amendment which declared that Socialists
+At the initiative of the rank and file and against the opposition of the leadership, the secent I.L.P., national conference undertook to examine the character of "Socialist Britain."
+"Conference carried by a large majority an amendment which declared that Socialists 'should co-operate in the creation of a Socialist Britain in which the working class will achieve power through its own organisations, industrial unions and workers' councils which appears that the men had not been saluting officers riding in cars flying a small flag and that this omission of military duty was the cause of great dismay among the higher command.

-' About two days before Tobruk II," he writes, "our commanding foer issued a special order-on luting."
+" About two days before Tobruk fell," he writes, "our commanding officer issued a special order-on saluting."